Gosaikunda Trek 5 Days

 Duration: 6 hrs drive

-Make sure you have the proper documents.
+Make sure you have the proper documentation.
 There are many checkpoints along the way.
-You need to show your permits.
+You need to show your trekking permits.

 Day 2: Trek to Chandanwari